influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/tools/api.md

 HEAD http://localhost:8086/ping
 ```

+### `verbose` option

+By default, the `/ping` HTTP endpoint returns a simple HTTP 204 status response to let the client know that the server is running.
+Default value is `false`.
+When `verbose` option is set to `true` (`/ping?verbose=true`), an HTTP 200 status  is returned.
+The `verbose=true` option is required for health checks in the Google Kubernetes Cloud.

 ### Example

 You can use the `/ping` endpoint to find the build and version of an InfluxDB instance.